TOGoS/Scratch38-S0015/DEVLOG.md

 A: Because then we wouldn't have to care about span identity.
 Components could "just blit themselves to the raster" (which could, as a side-effect, track which sections got updated).

+## 2025-06-11

+More thoughts on component model and rendering.

+The easy / simple / pure-functional approach should probably start by just blitting everything to some raster every time.
+Easy to diff the raster against the previous version to generated updates to send to the terminal.

+Want to track changes to individual widgets?
+Then you have to know which widget is updated

+Want to only update the part of the screen changed?
+Then you need to know for each widget changed where it is on the screen.

+Both of which is a bit at odds with the 'easy / pure functional' approach

+Don't really need to bother with a component tree -- just re-render the whole TUI every time there's a change

+OTHERWISE....if you want to be super efficient, make components mutable objects that know when they need to be re-rendered, and emit PSTextSpan patches.

+This could also work, but is going to be messier.
+It is probably easier to go the functional approach and then find ways to optimize.